mohammedadelabu/Hassan-HR-Rev-Angular/README.md

 d.
 I faked the services with hard-coded data.<br>
 e.
 I used observable and reactive forms<br>

+#### N.B:

-### N:B: The first account that is registered will be assigned to the Admin and all other accounts are assigned to the regular User.
-Admins have access to the admin section and can manage all accounts, but regular user accounts can only update their own profile.
+<b>The first account that is registered will be assigned to the Admin and all other accounts are assigned to the regular User.
+Admins have access to the admin section and can manage all accounts, but regular user accounts can only update their own profile.</b>

+You can check the app out here: <b>[Hassan-HR-Rev-Angular](https://hassan-angular-revent.netlify.app/).</b>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).